Ladder99/ladder99/docs/source/setting-up-devices.rst

    .. code:: console

-      sh/adapter/copy pi
+      shell/adapter/copy pi
-      sh/agent/copy pi
+      shell/agent/copy pi

    .. note::

-      You can see all the available shell commands with ``tree sh``.
+      You can see all the available shell commands with ``tree shell``.

 #.
 Start all the services